opensearch-project/documentation-website/_ml-commons-plugin/tutorials/rag-conversational-agent.md

 OpenSearch provides the following agent types: `flow`, `conversational_flow`, and `conversational`.
 For more information about agents, see [Agents]({{site.url}}{{site.baseurl}}/ml-commons-plugin/agents-tools/index/#agents).

 You will use a `conversational_flow` agent in this tutorial.
-The agent consists of:
+The agent consists of the following:

 - Meta info: `name`, `type`, and `description`.
-- `app_type`: To differentiate application types.
+- `app_type`: Differentiates between application types.
-- `memory`: To store user questions and LLM responses as a conversation so an agent can retrieve conversation history from memory and continue the same conversation.
+- `memory`: Stores user questions and LLM responses as a conversation so that an agent can retrieve conversation history from memory and continue the same conversation.
-- `tools`: To define a list of tools to use.
+- `tools`: Defines a list of tools to use.
 The agent will run these tools sequentially.

 To register an agent, send the following request: